 Lake Hartwell is one of the three large reservoirs on the Savannah River operated by the U.S. Army Corps of Engineers.
 The 56,000-acre reservoir hosted the recent 2008 Bass Masters Classic.
 The lake provides a wide variety of fish habitats, ranging from rocky bluffs on the upper Tugaloo River arm to shallow cove pockets and sandy flats in the middle and lower sections of the lake.
 Boat access is available at many locations around the shoreline at boat ramps operated by the Corps of Engineers and State Parks.

-Largemouth bass typically have a small home range, but within this small area, they move back and forth between shallow and deep water.
+Largemouth bass typically have a small home range, but within their home turf, they move back and forth between shallow and deep water.
 In the winter, largemouth bass often seek refuge in downed timber and along creek channels.
 In February and March, largemouths will search for slightly warmer water along shallow banks that contain rocks and fallen trees.
 Rip-rapped roadsides and bridge abutments are also great places to find largemouth bass during this time of year, especially on windy afternoons when baitfish are pushed close to the shore.

 Spotted bass are much like their close relative, the redeye bass, in that both species prefer rocky habitats.
-Rip-rap bridge abutments, rocky points, and the face of the dam provide excellent places to fish for spotted bass.
-In addition, spotted bass will chase shad and herring in open water in the early morning and evening during the most seasons.
+Rip-rap bridge abutments, rocky points, and the face of the dam provide excellent places to fish for spotted bass all year.
+In DNR surveys, the highest number of spotted bass is found along the lengthy rip rap banks along the I-85 corridor.

 Hybrid Bass and Striped Bass